 It’s about the family, and it’s about the land, and the strange decay.
 It’s the cancer, mindless, motiveless, without identity or form, that consumes from the inside, that twists.
 The alien doesn’t matter, it’s just a prop.
 The story is about entropy, it’s about something from outside coming in, so subtly we barely know it, and changing, eating away.

 Lovecraft wrote a lot about decay.
 Some of his best stories are full of it, the fishing town that dies slowly changing into something else, the Dutch family falling into ruin and beastialism, the rotting house where a strange family grows stranger.
 I think that may have been unusual for the era he started writing, the roaring twenties, which seems full of desperate optimism.
 Or for the depression thirties, which saw less decay and more ruin and collapse.
 Lovecraft wrote about entropy over and over, and through his work, the shadow of cancer runs.
+Ultimately, that’s how he died, of slow entropy, his world smaller and more desperate each year.

 So that’s Lovecraft and me.
 I read his story, and then I lived it.